mikeevstropov/loopback4-acl/README.md

 }
 ```

-The *class level* decorator denies access to all endpoints of
+From above the *class level* decorator denies access to all endpoints of
 `UserController` for `EVERYONE`.
 But *method level* decorators allows the `whoAmI` method
 for `AUTHENTICATED` and `test` method for
 `admin` role.